erogenousbeef-zz/BigReactors/Roadmap.md

 ### Core
 - Add maximum-dimension API and checks to BeefCore
 - Create ITileEntityProxy to handle things like fuel columns more nicely
+- Add "regenerative worldgen" so existing worlds don't need to be restarted (see Artifice for examples)

 ### Graphics & UI
 - Make halfway-decent UIs with better visualizations than just text